kommitters/soroban-did-contract/README.md

 ### DIDDocument

-Represents a raw W3C DID document, which is a set of data that describes the DID subject.
+Represents a W3C DID document, which is a set of data that describes the DID subject.

 #### Attributes